crumbycupid/about-me/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+### Additions
+* I am no adding addtional functionality features to this file